caiolagreca/townTaste-app/frontend/README.md

 if the user request a second verification code for reset password, the older one wont be valid anymore (just accept the newer one) remove navigation header from authentication pages (login, signup...)
 Splashscreen
+loading icon on the screen when user click a button and is still loading